Reducing Diesel Emissions

-The higher the compression ratio (rc = 16 to 20 for CI and rc = 6 to 10 for SI) the more fuel leakage past exhaust valves and into crevice volumes.
-Up to 3% of the fuel is trapped, bearing in mind the gap size is larger when the engine is cold.
-Unfortunately, these fuel-rich zones cause soot to form.
-Also, due to the high temperature and pressure during the combustion process, large amounts of NOx are formed.
-The max temperature occurs at an expansion ratio of ER (ϕ) = 1 but due to the short time available for each engine cycle, incomplete mixing occurs, and max NOx formation occurs at ϕ = 0.95.
-Keeping in mind CI engines operate with an overall lean ϕ, there is plenty of oxygen available to form NOx.
+When the compression ratio (rc) is higher, which is typically between 16 to 20 for compression-ignition (CI) engines and 6 to 10 for spark-ignition (SI) engines, more fuel tends to escape past exhaust valves and into crevice volumes.
+The gap size is larger when the engine is cold, allowing up to 3% of the fuel to be trapped.
+Unfortunately, these fuel-rich zones lead to the formation of soot, and the high temperature and pressure during combustion results in the production of significant amounts of nitrous oxide (NOx).
+The maximum temperature is reached at an expansion ratio (ER) of 1.
+However, due to the short time available for each engine cycle, incomplete mixing occurs, and the highest amount of NOx formation happens at ER = 0.95.
+CI engines typically operate with a lean ER, providing an abundance of oxygen for NOx formation.